ffranchina/bulmarioter-seed/README.md

 # BulmaRioter-seed
 A simple boilerplate using [RiotJS] and [Bulma], libraries chosen for their lightness and tidiness.

+In order to keep the dependencies low, Makefile was choosen to compile everything.

 Useful to avoid writing the same boring part every time you start a new project.
-In order to keep the dependencies low, I've choose to use a Makefile to compile everything.

 |         | [RiotJS] | [Bulma] |
 | ------- | -------- | ------- |